MobilityDB/MobilityDataScienceBook/chapter5/README.md

 opensky.sql: script to create the tables for the opensky use case.
 The dataset can be downloaded from https://opensky-network.org/datasets/states/2020-06-01/

+openskyDashboards.sql: SQL queries for feeding the three example panelk in the chapter.

 ### Maritime Movement